The Skye Terrier is a fearless, agile chaser with lightning reflexes. He should never be let off the leash unless in a safe, enclosed area.

 Intelligence, Temperament and Personality Traits of the Skye Terrier

 Skye Terriers demand to be the center of attention all the time.
-He will do whatever it requires maintaining that attention, including making mischief around the house.
+He will do whatever it requires to maintain that attention, including making mischief around the house.

 Inside the house, they are very laid back.
 They are happy to laze around on the couch and curl up on the first available lap.